Can the miracle cure for cancer be found in the noni plant?

 Researchers at the University of Hawaii Cancer Research Center were awarded $340,000 by the National Institutes of Health in 2001 to find out.

-Part of the study looked at what chemicals in noni got into the blood and could be responsible for anti-cancer activity.
+Part of the study looked at what chemicals in noni entered the blood and could be responsible for anti-cancer activity.
 The two-year study included 29 cancer patients who had undergone standard treatments.

 Found throughout the Hawaiian Islands and other tropical areas, noni (also known as Indian mulberry or morinda citrifolia) has been used for hundreds of years as a healing medicine by Native Hawaiians.

-Japan investigators have also found that a noni root compound inhibited the chemical process (known as the ras function) that converts some normal cells into cancerous cells and caused the bad cells to return to their normal shape and structure.
+Japanese researchers discovered that a compound in noni root inhibits the chemical process (ras function) that converts normal cells into cancerous cells—and even causes the bad cells to return to their normal shape and structure.

 “Hope,” explained British motivational writer Samuel Smiles, “is the companion of power, and the mother of success; for who hopes strongly, has within him the gift of miracles.”